speakeztech/CloudflareFS/docs/RUNTIME_VS_MANAGEMENT.md

     }
 ```

-This dual-layer approach provides the flexibility to build any Cloudflare tool or application entirely in F#.
+This dual-layer approach would provide the flexibility to build any Cloudflare tool or application entirely in F#.